 This year's workshop will be held on November 13, 2019.
 Students will be exposed to the life of philosophy in the department by attending a philosophy colloquium (featuring speaker Dr. Elisabeth Paquette of UNC Charlotte), a philosophy graduate seminar, and a graduate program application workshop; speaking with graduate students and faculty; and investigating more generally what it means to pursue a graduate degree in Philosophy at UNC Charlotte.
 The program blends the scholarly with the practical, workshopping the application process with prospective students and answering questions they have about how to create as strong an application to our program as possible.
 We also help advise students on how to create a strong application to philosophy graduate programs in general, including PhD programs.

 We welcome workshop applications from underrepresented students who have shown promise in philosophy or related fields and who are considering applying to graduate school in philosophy for Spring 2020 or 2020–21.
 The application is simple and includes (1) a brief letter of nomination from a faculty member familiar with the student’s philosophical work (e-mail is acceptable) and (2) a one-page double-spaced statement of interest from the student (e-mail is acceptable).
 Both items should be sent electronically to Dr. Trevor Pearce.
-To ensure full consideration, both letters should be received by October 10, 2019.
+To ensure full consideration, both letters should be received by the extended deadline of November 1, 2019.
 Please let us know if you need additional time.
-Accepted students will be provided up to $200 to cover travel, lodging, and other expenses, as needed.